 This Data Handling Policy ("Policy") outlines the procedures and guidelines for collecting, processing, storing, using, sharing, and disposing of data ("the Data") within our organisation.
 This Policy applies to all systems that store, process, or handle data.
+The Data Handling Officer is the CEO Stephen Khoo (security incidents to firstname.lastname@example.org).
 We are committed to maintaining the security and confidentiality of the data obtained from the Amazon Services API.
 To ensure the protection of this information from threats and unauthorised access, we will implement the following security measures:

 We implement network protection controls, including network firewalls, access control lists, network segmentation, and anti-virus/anti-malware software on end-user devices.
 Public access will be restricted to approved users only, and data protection and IT security training will be provided to all individuals with system access.

 We use a formal user access registration process to assign unique IDs to individuals with access to the Data.
 Generic, shared, or default login credentials or user accounts will not be created or used.
 We will enforce the principle of least privilege and implement fine-grained access control mechanisms based on a "need-to-know" basis.
 Employees and contractors will be prohibited from storing the Data on personal devices.
 Account lockout mechanisms are implemented, anomalous usage patterns are monitored, and access to data will be disabled or removed within 24 hours for terminated employees.

 Least Privilege Principle

 Access to the Data will be granted following the principle of least privilege, ensuring that only authorised individuals and services have access to the required information.